RBGKew/pypaftol/paftools_tutorial.md

   * Special characters can be parts of words if they are appropriately **quoted** or **escaped**.
 * The shell **expands** file name **globbing** expressions to lists of all files matching the expression.
 E.g. the globbing expression `*.txt` is expanded to all files ending with `.txt`.
 * Running a command usually starts a **process**.
 There can be multiple processes executing the same command (i.e. program).
-* Multiple processes can be managed in one shell.
+* Multiple processes can be managed in one shell, using the **job control** commands:
+  * Ctrl-Z stops the foreground process and brings up a shell prompt.
+  * `fg %3` makes job number 3 run in the foreground.
+  * `bg %4` makes job number 4 run in the background Running a command starts a job that initially runs in the foreground, but appending `&` to a command results in the command starting to run in the background.
 * Each process has a **standard input**, a **standard output** and a **standard error** (also an output).
 * Standard input and standard output can be **redirected**, using the `<` and `>` operators.
 * The standard output of one process can be connected to the standard input of another process with a **pipe**.